How Nikkei manages cookies on its scoutAsia websites

 There are many functions cookies serve.
 For example, they can help us to remember your username and preferences, analyse how well our website is performing, or even allow us to recommend content we believe will be most relevant to you.

-Certain cookies contain personal information – for example, if you click to “remember me” when logging in, a cookie will store your personal identifier.
+Certain cookies contain function to help us to collect your personal information – for example, if you click to “Keep me logging in” when logging in, a cookie will store your personal identifier.
 Most cookies won’t collect information that identifies you, and will instead collect more general information such as how users arrive at and use our websites, or a user’s general location.

 Generally, our cookies perform up to three different functions: